pdhummel/GlobalConquest/README.md

 - [ ] Game controller cannot change comboboxes.
 - [ ] Game controller cannot navigate nested menus -- i.e., File, View.
 - [x] Conquest of burb does not show new ownership -- manually need to refresh hex.
+- [x] Null object reference in DeleteMoveUnitAction.
+Observed during game play w/G.
+- [ ] The AI does not play well and is not competitive.